A Freelancer Guide to Tax

 Benefits are that as a separate entity your business finances are distinct from your own.
 And costs or debts are not coming out of your bank account, but the business account, so it’s not your personal finances on the line.
 You can also set up pensions as legitimate expenses which you can’t do as a sole trader, and as a business you can eventually pay less tax than a sole trader.

 The drawbacks are that it’s more complicated as a limited company.
-You have to become registered with Companies House and wait to become incorporated, you have two sets of tax to pay (personal and business) and you have IR35 legislation when it comes to providing clients with work.
-IR35 ensures you’re taxed in the same way a full-time employee is.
+You have to become registered with Companies House and wait to become incorporated and you have two sets of tax to pay (personal and business).

 Each year you need to fill out a self-assessment tax return.
 What you pay is your freelance tax bill minus the expenses of running your business.
 You can read more on how to complete your self-assessment tax return in this Earnr article.